Remote Monitoring - A unified view for auditing, detecting and recording relevant key management security events

 Audit Administrator

-The audit administrator is responsible for auditing all aspects of a Key Management System to verify its security by managing and reviewing the event logs.
+The audit administrator is responsible for inspecting all facets of a Key Management System in order to confirm its security by monitoring and reviewing the event logs.

-Unauthorized modifications of critical files can be detected by the monitoring utility or indicated in the event log, these files should be replaced using known valid and secure files located in secure storage.
+If the monitoring program or event log detects unauthorized modifications to critical files, these files should be replaced with known valid and secure data located in secure storage.

-If pervasive, unauthorized changes to software are made, the software should be recovered.
+If pervasive, unauthorized changes are made to the software, it must be retrieved.

 Automated Monitoring Tools

-Automated assessment tools, such as those specified in the Security Content Automation Protocol (SCAP), are becoming increasingly useful in assessing the current status and integrity of computer systems.
-These tools can interrogate an operating system to determine its status in real time.
+Automated assessment tools, such as those specified in the Security Content Automation Protocol (SCAP), are becoming increasingly useful in assessing computer systems' current status and integrity.
+These tools can interrogate an operating system to determine its status in real-time.

-Software version numbers can be checked for accuracy, and confidentiality of the data files can be verified.
+Software version numbers can be validated for accuracy, and the confidentiality of the data files can be verified.
 Monitoring tools may execute on the platform being monitored or on another platform dedicated to monitoring other hosts.
-These monitoring tools can detect modifications to system files and post alerts and audit.
+These monitoring tools can detect modifications to system files and post alerts and audits.

 The KMS design should specify system monitoring requirements for sensitive system files to detect and/or prevent their modification or any modification to their security attributes, such as their access control lists.
-A Key Management System should have the capability to detect, report, and fix flaws in a prompt and secure manner.
+A Key Management System should be able to detect, report, and correct vulnerabilities in a timely and secure manner.

-A Key Management System that employs automated techniques is highly desirable because it permits to continuously monitor its own security status, report potential problems to an authorized person fulfilling an appropriate KMS role, and minimize reliance on human monitoring of events that occur infrequently.
+A Key Management System that employs automated techniques is highly desirable because it permits it to continuously monitor its own security status, reporting potential problems to an authorized person fulfilling an appropriate KMS role, and minimizing reliance on human monitoring of events that occur infrequently.

 Read White Paper